Children & Teen Dance Program Descriptions

 Ballet is a classical performing art combining poses and steps with flowing movement.
 Using ballet technique as a liberating force, each student is encouraged to express their individual personality through dance.
 At advance levels, enrollment in additional disciplines is required to support the development of a well-rounded dancer.

 Early Childhood Division

-Level A1/"Me & You" – A pre-school dance awakening class for potty-trained children at least 2 ½ years, introducing young children movement and music through dance, tumbling, percussion and imaginative play.
-Accompanying adult required for both online and in-person aclass.
+Level A1/"Me & You" Pre-Ballet (no sessions Spring 2022) – A pre-school dance awakening class for potty-trained children at least 2 ½ years, introducing young children movement and music through dance, tumbling, percussion, and imaginative play.
+Accompanying adult required for both online and in-person class.
 Recommended one class per week.

-Level A – A pre-ballet class for children ages 3 ½ - 4 ½ that will introduce children to more formalized movement and initial ballet postures using organized play.
-Accompanying adult required for online class.
+Level A Ballet – A pre-ballet class for children ages 3 ½ - 4 ½ that will introduce children to more formalized movement and initial ballet postures using organized play.
+An accompanying adult is required for an online class.
 Recommended one class per week.

-Level C– The final ballet class in this division for children who are 6+ years, and who have reached the appropriate physical development.
+Level C Ballet– The final ballet class in this division is for children who are 6+ years, and who have reached the appropriate physical development.
 Additional elements to the Level B curriculum will help prepare students for the Primary Division.
 Recommended one class per week. **Children who are at least 7 years old may also be evaluated for Level I Ballet**

 Primary Division Classes